 A Brief History

 The first Britannia Award was presented in 1989 to Albert R. "Cubby" Broccoli, pioneer producer of the James Bond films.
-Known as The Britannia Award for Excellence in Film, the honor has subsequently been awarded to colleagues including Michael Caine, Peter Ustinov, Martin Scorsese, Anthony Hopkins, Dustin Hoffman, John Travolta, Howard Stringer, the late Stanley Kubrick (in whose name the film award is now given), Steven Spielberg, George Lucas, Hugh Grant, Tom Hanks, Tom Cruise, Clint Eastwood, Denzel Washington, Robert De Niro, Jeff Bridges, Warren Beatty, Daniel Day Lewis, George Clooney, Meryl Streep and Jodie Foster.
+Known as The Britannia Award for Excellence in Film, the honor has subsequently been awarded to colleagues including Michael Caine, Peter Ustinov, Martin Scorsese, Anthony Hopkins, John Travolta, Howard Stringer, the late Stanley Kubrick (in whose name the film award is now given), Steven Spielberg, George Lucas, Hugh Grant, Tom Hanks, Tom Cruise, Clint Eastwood, Denzel Washington, Robert De Niro, Jeff Bridges, Warren Beatty, Daniel Day Lewis, George Clooney, Meryl Streep and Jodie Foster.

 The Britannia Awards Today

 Since the gala's inception, the Britannia Awards ceremony has expanded to include additional presentations.

-The Albert R. Broccoli Britannia Award for Worldwide Contribution to Entertainment is reserved for the few extraordinary luminaries whose careers have had a truly global impact including Dame Elizabeth Taylor, Kirk Douglas, John Lasseter, Sidney Poitier, Harrison Ford and Kenneth Branagh.
+Recipients of the Albert R. Broccoli Britannia Award for Worldwide Contribution to Entertainment are that rare type of iconic and trail-blazing individuals whose innovative approach has had a profound, lasting impact on the worldwide entertainment industry.
+Previous recipients include Dame Elizabeth Taylor, Kirk Douglas, Sidney Poitier, Harrison Ford, and Kenneth Branagh.
 In 2012, video games pioneer Will Wright became the first ever Britannia Award recipient from the world of Games.

-In 2006, the Britannia Award for British Artist of the Year was added to honor outstanding contemporary British talent such as Kate Winslett, Emily Blunt, Rachel Weisz, Tilda Swinton, Michael Sheen, Helena Bonham Carter, Daniel Craig, Benedict Cumberbatch, Emma Watson, James Corden and Claire Foy.
+In 2006, the Britannia Award for British Artist of the Year was added to honor outstanding contemporary British talents such as Kate Winslett, Emily Blunt, Rachel Weisz, Tilda Swinton, Michael Sheen, Helena Bonham Carter, Daniel Craig, Benedict Cumberbatch, Emma Watson, James Corden, and Claire Foy.

 The Britannia Humanitarian Award was created to honor those who have used the moving image to promote charitable causes such as Don Cheadle for his dedication to Rwanda and Darfur and to Richard Curtis who co-created Comic Relief and led the efforts of “Idol Gives Back.”.
 Orlando Bloom was honored with the award for his work with UNICEF.